raspberrypilearning/find-the-bug/en/step_4.md

 --- /task ---

-A `forever`{:class="block3control"} loop runs the code blocks inside it again and agai.
-It's perfect for an annoying parrot that just won't stop flying around and getting in the way.
+A `forever`{:class="block3control"} loop runs the code blocks inside it again and again.
+It's the perfect loop for an annoying parrot that just won't stop flying around and getting in the way.

 --- task ---